Solo Travel in New Zealand

 - To book, check prices or availability for JUCY Snooze

-This backpackers is just a quick walk from the bars and restaurants within this Scottish-sounding city.
-It is more of a big house than a hostel and feels like a home away from home especially with the welcoming staff.
+This backpacker's accommodation NZ is just a quick walk from the bars and restaurants within this Scottish-sounding city.
+It is more of a big house than a hostel and feels like a home away from home, especially with the welcoming staff.

-Choose from a 4 or 6 mixed dorm or a bed in a 6 bed female-only dorm.
+Choose from a 4 or 6-mixed dorm or a bed in a 6-bed female-only dorm.
 There is also the option of a single or double room with a shared or private bathroom, or a deluxe studio if you’re feeling flush.